Back

 • Four contracts with a combined value of $4.1 million to provide public relations support for an international food processing company.

-• A $1.9 million contract to provide strategic communications consulting support with a major nationwide financial services company.
+• $1.9 million contract to provide strategic communications consulting support with a major nationwide financial services company.

 Energy Markets:

-• A $15.7 million contract with American Electric Power Public Service Company of Oklahoma to support residential, commercial and industrial energy efficiency programs.
+• $15.7 million contract with American Electric Power Public Service Company of Oklahoma to support residential, commercial and industrial energy efficiency programs.

-• A $9.2 million contract with Wisconsin Focus on Energy to implement a residential retailer lighting and appliance program.
+• $9.2 million contract with Wisconsin Focus on Energy to implement a residential retailer lighting and appliance program.

 • An $8.6 million contract with a consortium of utilities in the Northeastern U.S. to support energy efficiency programs.